Next.js Adapter

 JSON-LD Structured Data

 Use buildJsonLd() to extract JSON-LD schemas from page SEO data.
-Render them in the root layout or per-page:
+Pass the same site-level fields to append synthetic WebSite + Organization entries:

 import { buildJsonLd } from '@refrakt-md/next';